webdesignbytom/worlds-smartest-frontend/README.md

 Quiz app.
 React front end

-You can see a live version of the site here [Worlds Smartest](https://www.worlds-smartest.com) <br/>
+You can see a live version of the site here [Worlds Smartest Live Version](https://www.worlds-smartest.com) <br/>
-Backend is a python application that can be viewed here [Backend](https://github.com/webdesignsbytom/worlds-smartest-backend)
+Backend is a python application that can be viewed here [Worlds Smartest Backend Repo](https://github.com/webdesignsbytom/worlds-smartest-backend)

 ## Table of contents